 - Paper-Lite Program

 - Hines Procurement

 |213.2M||square feet under management|

 A multitude of factors contribute to building performance: local climate, regulatory context, building history and tenant requirements.
 Accordingly, Hines property managers and engineers are charged with the greatest responsibility at the property level.
 Property managers are responsible for the daily operation of the property including tenant relations, lease administration, on-site accounting, security, cleaning and other contract services.
 Engineers are responsible for management and maintenance of all building systems and infrastructure.

-Properties are supported by the Hines Central Operations and Engineering Services department and the Operations Management Committee.
+Properties are supported by the Hines Corporate Operations & Engineering Services department and the Operations Management Committee.